tylerpearson/serverless-election-aws/README.md

 The primary AWS services used in this setup are Lambda, API Gateway, Route 53, DynamoDB, S3, CloudFront, CloudWatch, KMS, SQS, and X-Ray.

 The Terraform templates and code used is at [github.com/tylerpearson/serverless-election-aws](https://github.com/tylerpearson/serverless-election-aws).

 ---

-### Example voting flow

-1. Citizens register to vote using the normal process.
-1. Registered voters are loaded into the central database and a unique id is generated for each person.
-1. Before voting begins, registered voters are delivered through the mail a letter with the unique id to the address where they are registered.
-1. Instead of travelling to a polling location for voting, voters log in to the Voting website and cast their vote using the unique id that arrived in the mail.

----